 NeonCRM provides standard consent fields that can appear on all online forms to collect and store this information.

-To enable the standard consent fields, go to System Settings > System Settings Home > Forms & Web Pages and click Data Privacy & Consent.
+To enable the standard consent fields, go to Global Settings cog > Global Settings > Forms & Web Pages and click Data Privacy & Consent.